 The Organization's goal is to maintain financial assets to meet three months of operating expenses, which is estimated to be approximately \$87,000.
 As part of its liquidity plan, excess cash is invested in money market accounts and mutual funds.

 Note 3.
 Investments

-Investments at December 31, 2021 were as follows:
+Fair value measurements as of December 31, 2022 were as follows: